aaronpowell/end-to-end-graphql-workshop/README.md

 ## Running the application

+Before running the application the first time, you'll need to seed the database with the sample data, which can be done from a terminal with `npm run --workspace backend bootstrap`, via the `bootstrap` task, or via the `bootstrap` debugger.

 To run the application, use the VS Code debugger and select `launch:all`, which will start both the backend and the frontend as the same time, as well as attach the debuggers.

 For manually starting the application, run `npm run dev --workspace <frontend|backend>`, indicating which workspace you want to start.